defold/doc/docs/en/manuals/physics.md

 ## Linear and angular damping

 Damping reduces the linear and angular velocities of the body.
-It is different from friction that only occurs with contact and can be used to give objects a floaty appearance, like they are moving through something thicker than air.
-Valid values for both linear and angular damping is between 0 and 1.
+It is different from friction, which only occurs during contact, and can be used to give objects a floaty appearance, like they are moving through something thicker than air.
+Valid values for both linear and angular damping are between 0 and 1.

 Box2D approximates damping for stability and performance.
 At small values, the damping effect is independent of the time step while at larger damping values, the damping effect varies with the time step.
 If you run your game with a fixed time step, this never becomes an issue.